Kot Engenharia

 Conclusion

-In a recent post, we discussed the mathematical and computational verification of the stability of yard machinery.
-Using this concept and in line with Industry 4.0, Kot has developed a system capable of monitoring stability data in real time.
+A recent post discussed the mathematical and computational verification of yard crane stability.
+Accordingly, building on this concept and in line with Industry 4.0, Kot has developed a system capable of monitoring stability data in real time.

-The implementation of this technology is capable of adding several benefits to the operation, since there is greater control of the monitored asset and undesirable events can be avoided, thus contributing to increased safety, reduced environmental impacts and at the same time increased mine productivity.
+As a result, the implementation of this technology can bring several benefits to the operation, since it provides greater control over the monitored asset and helps prevent undesirable events, thereby contributing to increased safety and reduced environmental impacts, while also boosting the mine’s productivity.

-The concept of Miningof the Future consists precisely of automating processes, offering the possibility of preventive action on equipment.
-It is in this context that Kot offers the stability monitoring service, enabling customers to boost their business results.
+In short, the concept ofthe “Mine of the Future” is precisely about automating processes, enabling preventive maintenance of equipment.
+It is in this context that Kot offers its stability monitoring service, allowing customers to boost their business results.

 If you, like our more than 150 clients, are looking for engineering solutions for your operation, contact our team and find out more about our services.
 Since 1993, we have specialized in developing engineering solutions using computational methods.